-The act regulates requirements related to:
+The Food Act defines requirements related to:

 - hygiene and sanitary condition of food production,

-- general requirement related to food, additives, foods for special diet, irradiation of food,
+- food, additives, foods for special diet, irradiation of food,

 - classification of slaughter animals,

 - packaging of food,

-- food labeling,
+- labeling of food,

-- placing food on the market,
+- placing of food on the market,

 - transportation of food and tobacco products,

 - the system of official control of food,

-- penalties for not meeting the requirements.
+- penalty assessment for non-compliance.

-Basically, imported food products have the same status as domestically produced products according to food act 110/1997 and amendments and decrees.
+Basically, imported food products have the same status as domestically produced products according to food act 110/1997, its amendments, and implementing decrees.